GamingEinstein/CardCraft/README.md

 ---

-### This mod depends on [Forge Config API Port](https://modrinth.com/mod/forge-config-api-port) for Configs and [Patchouli](https://modrinth.com/mod/patchouli) for in-game documentation!
+### This mod depends on [Forge Config API Port](https://modrinth.com/mod/forge-config-api-port) and [Forge Config Screens](https://modrinth.com/mod/forge-config-screens) for Configs and [Patchouli](https://modrinth.com/mod/patchouli) for in-game documentation!

 ### THIS MOD IS IN EARLY DEVELOPMENT!
 THERE ARE BOUND TO BE SOME THINGS THAT ARE BROKEN, MISSING, AND MORE!
 PLEASE LEAVE FEEDBACK AND ISSUES ON THE [GITHUB](https://github.com/GamingEinstein/CardCraft) OR [DISCORD](https://discord.gg/kEkMdv232X)!